 Nestled between France, the Netherlands, and Germany, Belgium exemplifies the tremendous cultural narrative of the region.
 Its capital city, Brussels, serves as the de facto capital for the European Union, making it a center for business and governance.
 While renowned for its historical, artistic, and architectural contributions, Brussels is also known for its hallmark European cuisine.
 Here are three interesting facts about Belgian food:

 There is no better way to wash down a serving of frites than with a refreshing, not to mention world-class, Belgian beer.
 With perhaps the most celebrated beer tradition in the world, there is no shortage of brews for any palate.
-Styles range from the full-bodied trappist ales that have been brewed by monks for centuries to non-malted wheat lambic beers that are unique to Brussels.
+Styles range from the full-bodied trappist ales that have been brewed by monks for centuries to non-malted wheat lambic beers.

 True beer aficionados should try to hunt down a bottle of the elusive Westvleteren 12.
 Considered by many in the beer community to be the world's finest ale, rich, malty Westvleteren 12 is brewed in incredibly limited quantities at the Trappist Abbey of Saint Sixtus in Western Belgium and rarely leaves the country.
 Those fortunate folks who manage to get a bottle will have more than one reason to savor this extraordinary brew.

 - Belgium Produces More Than 172,000 Tons of Chocolate Annually